New Hampshire Rental Agreement

 New Hampshire Landlord Tenant Laws

-• Warranty of Habitability – New Hampshire landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant.
+• Warranty of Habitability – New Hampshire landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in New Hampshire aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually can’t repair and deduct, or withhold rent.

-• Security Deposits – New Hampshire caps most security deposits at a maximum of 100 or 1 month’s rent (whichever is greater), although there are exceptions.
-A landlords must return any unused portion of a security deposit within 30 days of lease termination.
+• Security Deposits – New Hampshire limits most security deposits to $100 or 1 month’s rent (whichever is greater), although there are exceptions.
+When the lease ends, a landlord must return any unused portion of a tenant’s deposit within 30 days.

-• Lease Termination – New Hampshire allows tenants to terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – New Hampshire allows tenants to end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Settling Legal Disputes – New Hampshire allows landlord-tenant disputes in small claims court, as long as the value in controversy is under $10,000.
+• Settling Legal Disputes – New Hampshire lets small claims courts hear landlord-tenant disputes, as long as the value in controversy is under $10,000.
 Evictions are not allowed in small claims.
 New Hampshire has a three-year statute of limitations for most landlord-tenant issues.

 To learn more about landlord tenant laws in New Hampshire, click here.